-Although the Code of Practice of Independent Board Reviewers was not in effect at the time the engagement was entered into, BHL has confirmed that it intends to become a signatory to the Code of Practice.
+Although the Code of Practice of Independent Board Reviewers was not in considered that the Board performance effect at the time the engagement was entered into, BHL has confirmed that it intends to become a signatory to the Code of Practice.
 Further, the Company confirms that it considers that it has abided by the Principles of Good Practice for listed companies using external board reviewers.